Skip to main content

 (ii) Copies of all correspondence received and sent;

-(iii) Documentation of attempted and successful contacts with the individual (or such individual's parent, guardian or legal custodian, as applicable);
+(iii) Documentation of attempted and successful contacts with the individual (or such individual's parent, guardian, or legal custodian, as applicable);

 (v) Documentation of contacts with or forms provided by the medical provider;

-(vi) Information received from other counties when an individual's case is an inter-county transfer;
+(vi) Information received from other counties when an individual's case is an inter-county transfer; and

 (vii) Documentation of support services requested and/or provided and referrals made on an individual's behalf, and the CDJFS' efforts to fulfill the referrals and/or requests.
 At a minimum the documentation shall contain:

-(b) A copy of all documentation of services requested by an individual (or such individual's parent, guardian or legal custodian, as applicable) and provided or facilitated by the CDJFS;
+(b) A copy of all documentation of services requested by an individual (or such individual's parent, guardian, or legal custodian, as applicable) and provided or facilitated by the CDJFS;

 (c) Records of transportation requested and provided; and

 (5) Provider recruitment.
-The CDJFS is required to take steps to recruit and maintain a network of fee-for-service providers of medical, dental, vision, and hearing services that is adequate to meet the screening and treatment needs of the healthchek individuals.
+The CDJFS is required to take steps to recruit and maintain a network of fee-for-service providers of medical, dental, vision, and hearing services that is adequate to meet the screening and treatment needs of healthchek eligible individuals.
 The CDJFS may make use of a variety of methods including personal visits, telephone calls, and letters to recruit providers.

 Supplemental Information